Diamochang/4im/README.md

 **English** | [简体中文](README_zh-CN.md)

-This is a project derived from the currently publicly available [4chan source code](https://github.com/4chan-org/4chan) ([my fork](https://github.com/Diamochang/4chan-fixed)), and aims to improve the entire 4chan using advanced AIGC techniques and a little bit of my own PHP development experience, making it secure, customizable, internationalized, and not overloaded with shit code.
+This is a project derived from the currently publicly available [4chan source code](https://github.com/4chan-org/4chan) ([my fork](https://github.com/Diamochang/4chan-fixed)), and aims to improve the entire 4chan using the anonymous chatboard project that existed in the FLOSS world before 4chan's source code was made public, advanced AIGC techniques and a little bit of my own PHP development experience, making it secure, customizable, internationalized, and not overloaded with shit code.
 This means that you can use 4im to build your own 4chan-style anonymous imageboard with no limitations whatsoever.

 > [!IMPORTANT]
 > This project is 100% independent of 4chan, and the creator has never worked for 4chan.
 Any site built using this project **is not equivalent to 4chan**, as their community characteristics are fundamentally different. **The creator and contributors of this project bear no responsibility for any non-technical issues that may arise from using websites built with this project.**